cakephp/docs/en/controllers/components.rst

     All components must extend :php:class:`Component`.
 Failing to do this will trigger an exception.

-Including your component in your controllers
+Including your Component in your Controllers
 --------------------------------------------

 Once our component is finished, we can use it in the application's